Canadian Women for Women in Afghanistan

 About Canadian Women for Women in Afghanistan:

-Canadian Women for Women in Afghanistan is a two-star charity with an average results reporting grade and reasonable overhead spending.
-The charity is financially transparent but has low demonstrated impact.
+Canadian Women for Women in Afghanistan is a 2-star charity that is financially transparent.
+The charity has an above-average results reporting grade of B+ and reasonable overhead spending of 16%.
+It has Low demonstrated impact per dollar spent.

-Founded in 1996, Canadian Women for Women in Afghanistan (CWWA) is a charity that works to improve human rights in Afghanistan.
-The charity focuses on ending women’s oppression and providing all people with equal access to education.
-CWWA has six main charitable programs: Investing in Basic Education; Emergency Assistance; Technology for Education; Grants and Scholarships; Afghanistan Policy Dialogue; and Public Engagement.
+Founded in 1996, Canadian Women for Women in Afghanistan (CWWA) is a charity that works to improve human rights, especially women's rights, in Afghanistan.
+The charity focuses on ending women’s oppression and providing people with access to education.
+As of August 2021, Afghanistan became the only country in the world where the state bans women and girls from receiving an education.
+CWWA has seven main charitable programs: Investing in Basic Education, Safe Harbour, Technology for Education, Grants and Scholarships, Policy Dialogue & Advocacy, Community and Family Literacy, and Public Engagement.

 My anchor